thesacredmoocow/g14control-r2/README.md

 `default_dc_plan` This plan name will automatically enable when on battery power (set both default_ac_plan and default_dc_plan to `null` to disable this feature)

 `default_gaming_plan` Enable this if you want the program to auto-switch plans based on games (or any program really) running.
 It will automatically switch to the plan specified here when the program is launched, and automatically switch back to the previous plan once it has closed.
 Set to `null` to disable.
 - WARNING: this may be more resource intensive as it polls running processes on your computer every 10 seconds.
-However I noticed little difference, and almost no score change on Heaven Benchmark (FPS +/- 2). *does not work at the moment*
+However I noticed little difference, and almost no score change on Heaven Benchmark (FPS +/- 2).

 `default_gaming_plan_games` This will be a list of exe's that you want to detect.
 Please check the exact name of the exe.
 For example, Steam is SteamService.exe.
-Example list: ["7zFM.exe", "notepad++.exe", "SteamService.exe"] *does not work at the moment*
+Example list: ["7zFM.exe", "notepad++.exe", "SteamService.exe"]

 ##### Notes on using Auto Power Switching:
 - Only available if `default_ac_plan` and `default_dc_plan` are set in config (set to `null` to disable)